-Size of a Chihuahua: Everything You Need to Know About This Tiny Breed
+Everything You Need to Know About This Tiny Breed

-The size of a chihuahua is one of the first things that surprises people who have never spent time around the breed.
+, the size of a chihuahua is one of the first things that surprises people who have never spent time around the breed.
 I remember the first time I held a chihuahua puppy and genuinely could not believe that something so small was an actual dog with a heartbeat and a fully functional attitude problem.
 These are the smallest recognized dog breed in the world, and their compact dimensions come with specific considerations that every owner should understand.

-My chihuahua Pepper weighs five and a half pounds soaking wet, and she is considered perfectly average for the breed.
+Looking back, my chihuahua Pepper weighs five and a half pounds soaking wet, and she is considered perfectly average for the breed.
 But chihuahuas can range quite a bit in size, and understanding what is normal, what is too small, and what constitutes a healthy weight makes a real difference in how you care for your dog.

 Standard Chihuahua Size and Weight